danneu/kog/README.md

 ## Routing

-### Type-Safe: `com.danneu.kog.SafeRouter`

-`com.danneu.kog.SafeRouter` is a work-in-progress type-safe rewrite of the original naive `Router`.

-It's type-safe because routes only match if the URL params can be parsed into the arguments that your function expects.
+kog's router is type-safe because routes only match if the URL params can be parsed into the arguments that your function expects.

 Available coercions: